What is it?

 - Impact on the market sector(s) of the idea (and its subcomponents)

-At the end of the day, teams will present their work projects in front of the plenary summer school audience in order to receive formative feedbacks from fellow students and academic and industrial experts.
-Team members will be free, of course, in the way they choose to present their projects, e.g., with the support of slides, videos, etc.Panel of experts that will evaluate the projects' students:
+At the end of the day, teams will present their work projects in front of the plenary summer school audience in order to receive formative feedback from fellow students, and academic and industrial experts.
+Team members will have freedom, of course, in the way they choose to present their projects, e.g., with the support of slides, videos, demo, etc.